 This is how to avoid needing a show like Shark Tank to start your business…

 I’m going to throw rocks here a little bit.
-Ermmm, ‘NO,’ actually it’s going to be mountains, boulders and things that are VERY heavy…
+Ermmm, ‘NO,’ actually it’s going to be mountains, boulders, and VERY heavy things…

 I’m vehemently against this idea that we need to take on funding in order to start a company.